-Both new documents and revisions are issued by a and noted in the revision history table of the IMC, IP, TI or OpESS, giving careful consideration in a revision to delet generic inspection requirementsIn the case of a total rewrite of a document, it is not necessary to mark the changes in red with lines in the marginschanges to the document must be noted in the revision history table as part of the revision (see section 06.06).
+Both new documents and revisions are issued by a CN and noted in the revision history table of the IMC, IP, TI or OpESS, giving careful consideration in a revision to avoid inadvertently deleting generic inspection requirements.
+In the case of a total rewrite of a document, it is not necessary to mark the changes in red with lines in the margins.
+For some extensive revisions, it may be beneficial to the reviewer to include a document comparison with red-lined changes.
+In all cases, changes to the document must be noted in the revision history table as part of the revision (see section 06.06).

 05.04 References.

-Any information appended to a manual document is listed as shown in xhibit 7.
+Any information appended to a manual document is listed in the Reference section as shown in exhibit 7.
 References must be directly relevant to the document and essential to its completion.
 The reference list will include all other IM documents (IMC, IPs, and TIs) that appear in the document.
 References may not be used simply to convey historical information.
-References to another IM document must include the type of document, the number, and the section or appendix (e.g., IMC 2500-05.01; IMC 2500, Appendix I).
-For NRC documents where the ADAMS accession number (e.g., ML003717333) is included, should be listed .
-Regulatory guides and industry standards and codes do not need an ADAMS accession number.
-References and links to web pages must be public, unless specifically identified as non-public. eference to another section of the same document must include a phrase such as ‘section 04.01 of this IMC.’Some inspection procedures append a list of the documents that apply to the procedure.
+References to another IM document within the body of the document must include the type of document, the number, and the section or appendix (e.g., IMC 2500-05.01; IMC 2500, Appendix I).
+For NRC documents where the ADAMS accession number (e.g., ML003717333) is included, the number should be listed at the end of the entry.
+Regulatory guides and industry standards and codes do not need an ADAMS accession number; INPO documents are proprietary and should not be referenced in the manual.
+References and links to web pages must be public, unless specifically identified as non-public.
+Specific revision numbers or dates are not necessary in the reference section.

+In the body of the document, reference to another section of the same document must include a phrase such as ‘in section 04.01 of this IMC.’
+References to further information in the same document may also be included in parenthesis within or at the end of a sentence or paragraph.

+Some inspection procedures append a list of the documents that apply to the procedure.
 The list usually includes citations from the Code of Federal Regulations, industry codes and standards, regulatory guides, etc. No subordination is needed.
 If documents have been fully referenced in the text, this section may be omitted.
 References should apply directly to the performance of the IP.
 They should not include general background information.

 Any commitment being added to a document (such as requirements of a generic letter) will also be listed in the section where it appears and identified with a commitment tracking number as described in section 06.03 of this IMC.
 Commitments must also be included under the commitment section of the revision history page.
+The following may be considered commitments: revising ROP governance documents to address OIG audits or to address Commission staff requirement memorandums.

 Inspection manual documents will not reference documents, policies, or practices of the Institute of Nuclear Power Operations (INPO).